CP1404/Practicals/prac_05/README.md

 1. Run the program to see how it works.

-2. Right now the code formatting of this dictionary is incorrect and inconsistent.
+2. Right now the code formatting is incorrect.
     Dictionary literals should be formatted with no space before, and one space after, the colon, like `{"A": 1, "B": 2}`
-    Thankfully, PyCharm knows this and can fix it for you!
+    Thankfully, PyCharm knows this and can fix all your formatting problems for you!
     If you move your mouse over the grey line near the first colon, PyCharm pops up the problem...
 Click on it to see the action icon (light bulb) to the left...
 Click on that to see the options...
 Choose reformat file...
 Problem solved.
     You can also choose **Code > Reformat Code** or use the keyboard shortcut any time.
 It does the whole file or whatever's selected.
     No more excuses for dodgy formatting!
+Seriously, always fix your formatting :)
-    This is a great way to learn what the "PEP 8" standards are for Python code formatting style.
+    This is also a great way to learn what the "PEP 8" standards are for Python code formatting style.
     ![PyCharm PEP 8 warning](../images/05image4.png)